sbatururimi/nutch-test/README.md

 ```

 3) check the result
-Test your result in Solr by opening in your browser:
+- Test your result in Solr by opening in your browser:
 localhost:8983/
-and going to the created node `mycore`, then executing the default fetch.
+- navigate to the created node `mycore`,
+- execute the default query fetch: *:*